 At Loretto Academy, service learning has always been a major part of our curriculum.
 Service learning is a method of teaching that integrates community service, teaches responsibility, and brings the community together.
-Through service learning, we instill a generous and giving heart in our students.
-We teach them how important it is to give to those who are less fortunate than them.
-We show them, that, even when we do not have money or material things to give, we can offer of our time, talent, and prayers to help those in need.
+Through service learning, we teach our students how important it is to give to those who are less fortunate than them.
+Through service learning, the students learn that offering time, talent, and prayer are just as important as donating funds.

-The students collect necessity items such as: toilet paper, toiletry items, and cleaning supplies for the homeless parents and children living at the Reynold’s Home.
-The El Paso Reynold’s Home is an emergency shelter dedicated to helping families transition from homelessness onto their own, stable home.
+The students collected necessity items such as toilet paper, toiletry items, and cleaning supplies for the homeless parents and children living at the Reynold’s Home.
+The El Paso Reynold’s Home is an emergency shelter dedicated to helping families transition from homelessness into their own stable home.

 El Pasoans Fighting Hunger Food Bank

 Students have donated over 500 cans of food for the El Pasoans Fighting Hunger Food Bank, which helps feed families facing food insecurity around El Paso.
 Food from the bank is distributed to different pantries across the city, where families receive food for their households.
 The students also put together birthday boxes with birthday party essentials including cake ingredients, candles, a birthday card, decorations, and a small gift in hopes of making a child’s birthday special